...

 ☛ The path down to the beach is formed by larger rocks, which will be slippery and dangerous to walk on when wet.

-☛ There are multiple small beaches underneath Chishi Observation Deck, so it would be hard to distinguish which beach you came from.
+☛ There are multiple small beaches underneath the Chishi Observation Deck, so it would be hard to distinguish which beach you came from.
 It is best to find a more obvious item as a landmark and confirm its location multiple times as you swim further away.

 How to Get to Chishi Observation Deck